ziyewang/MetaBinner/README.md

 ```

 To generate coverage from sequencing reads directly, run the following script slightly modified from the "binning.sh" of MetaWRAP.
-The script support different types of sequencing reads, and the defalut type is "paired" ([readsX_1.fastq readsX_2.fastq ...]).
+The script supports different types of sequencing reads, and the default type is "paired" ([readsX_1.fastq readsX_2.fastq ...]).
 If MetaBinner is installed via bioconda, users can obtain path_to_MetaBinner via running this command: $(dirname $(which run_metabinner.sh))

 ```sh
 cd path_to_MetaBinner